GLOBAL MARKETS-Asia stocks fall, dollar stands firm after sticky U.S. CPI

 He said the dollar might also regain some strength over emerging market currencies, helped by the prospect of U.S. rates staying elevated.

-The dollar index =USD was steady at 103.32.
-The Australian dollar AUD=D3 eased a bit to $0.6959 even as central bank Governor Philip Lowe said rates would need to rise further to contain inflation in remarks to a parliamentary committee.
+The dollar index against other major currencies =USD was steady at 103.4.

+The Australian dollar AUD=D3 eased a bit to $0.6938 even as central bank Governor Philip Lowe said rates would need to rise further to contain inflation in remarks to a parliamentary committee.

+China's central bank ramped up medium-term liquidity injections as it rolled over maturing policy loans on Wednesday, while keeping the interest rate unchanged, matching market expectations.
+But the mainland's stock markets slid broadly by early afternoon as investors wait for more signs of whether an expected economic recovery is gaining traction.

 World FX rates YTDhttp://tmsnrt.rs/2egbfVh